 Modern cars are fitted with Electronic Control Units (ECUs).
 With the engine engaged, these devices reduce fuel use when the accelerator is not depressed - e.g. when you are going downhill.

-But what if you coast down a hill in neutral?
+But what if you are coasting in neutral, going down a hill?
 This disconnects the engine from the wheels which, with your foot off the accelerator, means the car cannot get the rotational power it needs from the wheel.
 In this case, it uses a small amount of fuel to keep engine powered - essentially "idling" - rather than drawing the necessary power from the wheels.

 While with older cars coasting could save a small amount of fuel, with modern ECUs this technique does not work.

 But whether you have an older or a newer car, coasting is potentially dangerous and should be avoided.